openimis/openimis_docs/web_app_vb_user_manual.rst

 Claim Administrators Control Page
 """""""""""""""""""""""""""""""""

 The ``Claim Administrators Control Page`` is the central point for all claim administrators administration.
 By having access to this panel, it is possible to add, edit, delete and search claim administrators.
-The panel is divided into four panels (:ref:`image68`).
+The panel is divided into four panels (:ref:`Image 68<image68>`).

   A. Search Panel